Kartik1002/Weather-App/README.md

 # Weather-App
-Weather App Created Using HTML.CSS and JavaScript
+Weather App Created Using HTML, CSS and JavaScript